-The tool was initially created in 2020 by the Kentucky Out-of-School Alliance (KYOSA) and PolicyMap, with generous support from the National Conference of State Legislatures and the Charles S. Mott Foundation.
-It combines location and demographic data on all out-of-school time programs KYOSA has currently identified throughout Kentucky with nearly 40 additional indicators relevant to out-of-school time stakeholders, sourced from PolicyMap.
+The tool was created in 2020 by the Kentucky Out-of-School Alliance (KYOSA) and PolicyMap, with generous support from the National Conference of State Legislatures (NCSL) and the Charles S. Mott Foundation.
+It combines location and descriptive information on all out-of-school time (OST) programs KYOSA is able to identify throughout Kentucky with nearly 40 additional indicators relevant to OST stakeholders, sourced from PolicyMap.

 Sources of Data

 Data related to education locations, community assets, and vulnerable populations and communities are provided by PolicyMap.
-Statewide data related to OST programs was made possible through data-sharing agreements between KYOSA and the following organizations and agencies:
+Statewide data related to OST programs was sourced from the following organizations and agencies: